astier/vlugins/README.md

 any other way please create an issue or PR.
 If there are good reasons I am also willing to delete plugins.
 Gotta keep it clean.

-I try to update this repo weekly or monthly.
-Inactivity for up to a month doesn't mean I abandoned this repo.

 ### Table of Contents

 - [Alignment](#alignment)